2010 North Indian Ocean cyclone season: Severe Cyclonic Storm Laila

 On May 17, the India Meteorological Department (IMD) upgraded an area of low pressure to a depression, giving it the designation "BOB 01".
 At that time, the depression was located approximately 930 km east-southeast of Chennai, India.
 Later that day, the IMD upgraded Depression BOB 01 to a deep depression.
 That evening, the Joint Typhoon Warning Center (JTWC) designated the system as Tropical Cyclone 01B.
-The next morning, the deep depression strengthened further and was upgraded to a cyclonic storm and named "Laila" by the IMD.
+The next morning, the deep depression strengthened further and was upgraded to a cyclonic storm and named Laila by the IMD.
+(Note: The name Laila (Urdu: لیلی, [lɛːlɑː]) was contributed by Pakistan and is a feminine given name meaning "night" in Urdu.)
 The storm continued to grow and became a severe cyclonic storm by May 19, it was given a Category 1 tropical cyclone status by the JTWC.
 Later the same day, it started weakening.
 On May 21, Laila dissipated completely.

 The storm made landfall near Bapatla, Guntur district as a tropical storm between 11:00 UTC and 12:00 UTC (16:30–17:30 IST)on May 20.

 Cyclonic Storm Bandu

 On May 19, the JTWC reported that Tropical Storm 02A had formed.
 Later that day, the IMD upgraded the system into a depression and designated it "ARB 01".
 The IMD further upgraded the depression into a deep depression that same evening.
 Late, May 20, the IMD downgraded ARB 01 to a depression over the coast of Somalia.
 However, the next day it strengthened again to become Cyclonic Storm Bandu.
+(Note: The name Bandu (Sinhala: බන්ධු, [bandu]) was contributed by Sri Lanka and means "friend, kinsman" in Sinhala.)
 The storm then weakened and dissipated on May 23.